Course Calendar

 Open Courses (O) have one set of expectations for the subject, appropriate for all students in a given grade.
 These courses are designed to provide students with a broad educational base that will prepare them for their studies in higher grades, and for productive participation in society.

-Secondary School courses in grades 11 and 12 are organized into five types: University (U), University/College (M), College (C), Workplace (W), and Open (O) courses.
+Secondary School courses in grades 11 and 12 are organized into five types: University (U), University/College (M), College (C), Workplace (E), and Open (O) courses.
 These courses differ in how a student is prepared to continue their education in various aspects of life.

 University Courses (U) are designed to equip students with the knowledge and skills they need to meet the entrance requirements for university programs.